The Killer was better.

 A film of staggering beauty.
 It had this gorgeus darker edge to it which I really liked, due to the music, and the autumn/winter vibe, especially in Hamburg.

-I just really wish to meet Kim Min-hee, so I can say hi and run away giggling.
+I just really wish I could meet Kim Min-hee, so I can say hi and run away giggling.